Leena-debug/attendance-system/README.md

 * Backend: PHP
 * Database: MariaDB/MySQL ( I used Laragon App it contains MySQL )

-* How to run the project
+* How to run the project:

 1.Import : setup-database.php , ( you can import any file of them " professor.php,..." )

 2.Put project in Laragon www folder

 3.Start Apache + MySQL

 4.Open in a browser: localhost/attendance-system/setup-database.php  ( or any file.php)